OneSignal/OneSignal-WordPress-Plugin/readme.txt

 = 1.17.9 =

-- Rolled back hard-scheduling feature
+- Rolled back sending notifications on scheduled posts to be when its status changes to published

 = 1.17.8 =